DataTeam-Projects-Hub/dune-contribution/README.md

 ## 👥 Collaboration Notes

 - Keep query logic documented in `.md` files where needed.
-- Add visuals or dashboard screenshots in the `visuals/` folder.
 - Always commit with meaningful messages.
 - Communicate blockers or suggestions in the linked GitHub Issue.